Do1e

 password: ... # Enter NAS password twice

-# Press enter for the rest
+# Just press enter for the rest.

 ::: warning